skippy-io/skippy-io.github.io/docs/docs/docs.markdown

 #### Custom PredictionModifier

 Skippy’s [PredictionModifier](https://github.com/skippy-io/skippy/blob/13403b0e700aba29887ca5759a880f90e1215f1b/skippy-core/src/main/java/io/skippy/core/PredictionModifier.java#L42)
-extension controls this behavior, with the [DefaultPredictionModifier](https://github.com/skippy-io/skippy/blob/13403b0e700aba29887ca5759a880f90e1215f1b/skippy-core/src/main/java/io/skippy/core/DefaultPredictionModifier.java#L27) automatically excluding `@AlwaysRun` tests.
+extension point controls this behavior.
+The default implementation [DefaultPredictionModifier](https://github.com/skippy-io/skippy/blob/13403b0e700aba29887ca5759a880f90e1215f1b/skippy-core/src/main/java/io/skippy/core/DefaultPredictionModifier.java#L27) bypasses Skippy's skip-or-execute logic for tests annotated with `@AlwaysRun`.

+You can register your own `PredictionModifier` in the build configuration to override the default behavior.
-If you need custom logic, register a custom `PredictionModifier` in your build configuration.
-This gives you the flexibility to opt-out of Skippy based on
+This allows you to selectively disable Skippy based on criteria such as:

-- class name,
+- Class name
-- package name or
+- Package name
-- any other information you can derive from a `Class<?>` object.
+- Any other information available from a `Class<?>` object

 #### Gradle